-Applications for 2018/19 are now closed.
+Applications for 2019 entry re now open.
 Find out how to apply.

 It has long been recognised that mathematics is the language of science.
 Applications of mathematics to traditional areas such as physics, chemistry and engineering have been augmented with applications to biology and even the social sciences.
 Indeed, the aims and scope of applied mathematics has expanded considerably in recent years.
 Techniques from Applied Mathematics are currently being used to study problems ranging from climate modelling to the study of the dynamics of opinion formation in societies.